 Constantine the Great (Latin: Flavius Valerius Aurelius Constantinus Augustus; 27 February c.
 272 – 22 May 337), also known as Constantine I or Saint Constantine, was Roman Emperor from 306 to 337.
 Well known for being the first Roman emperor to convert to Christianity, Constantine and co-Emperor Licinius issued the Edict of Milan in 313, which proclaimed tolerance of all religions throughout the empire.
 Constantine defeated the emperors Maxentius and Licinius during civil wars.

-- 1,926,906 all-time users
+- 3,340,811 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - Workplace Culture: How to Encourage Collaboration